-This chart shows the span between the largest average 1-year, 5-year, 10-year, and 20-year gains and losses among three key market indexes for the period 1926-2020.
+This chart shows the span between the largest average 1-year, 5-year, 10-year, and 20-year gains and losses among three key market indexes for the period 1926-2009.
 As you can see, short-term holdings (especially in stocks) are extremely volatile.
 Historically, a long-term approach has provided a much smoother ride.

-Source: Ibbotson Associates, 2020.
-This chart is a graphical representation of the best and worst rolling 12-month, 5-year, 10-year, and 20-year periods for the S&P 500 Index, Bloomberg Barclays U.S. Aggregate Bond Index, and U.S. 30-day Treasury bills for the period 1926-2020.
+Source: Ibbotson Associates, 2009.
+This chart is a graphical representation of the best and worst rolling 12-month, 5-year, 10-year, and 20-year periods for the S&P 500° Index, U.S. Intermediate Government Bond Index, and U.S. 30-day Treasury bills for the period 1926-2009.

 Past performance is no guarantee of future results.
-Returns include the reinvestment of dividends and other earnings.
-This chart is for illustrative purposes only and does not represent actual or implied performance of any investment option.
+The asset class (index) returns reflect the reinvestment of dividends and other earnings.
+This chart is for illustrative purposes only and does not represent actual or future performance of any investment option.
+It is not possible to invest directly in a market index.